ABOUT COAL ASH ACTION GROUP

 Sallie Smith, Founder, Coal Ash Action Group (1945-2023)

 We always need volunteers to join us and help present programs, provide coal ash information to friends, neighbors, and others.
 You can also share our coal ash social media posts, write elected officials, help us plan events, and develop print materials.
-Please select this link and become a welcomed volunteer!

 Our Action Network